pthurmond/talks/Basic-Setup-of-Drupal-8-on-Azure/README.md

 # Related Files
-I have added related scripts and files to this repository.
+I have added related scripts and files to this repository under the "scripts-and-files" directory.
+In it, you will find my solution, the Docksal configuration I used, the htaccess files I configured, the scripts I created for Azure, and even the README documentation I left for the hand-off to the next set of developers.